 Hand-feed wild animals at Wild Animal Safari, where bison and elk lope alongside your car.
 A self-guided, drive-through tour winds 5.6 km (3.5 mi) through a recreated Serengeti.
 The species that call the park home aren't exclusively from the sandy dunes of the Serengeti, however; they hail from environments all over the world.
 If you don't have a car, consider renting a Zebra Van, or walk through the traditional animal park where lemurs, lizards, and little mammals play in zoo habitats.
 Vans are available on a first-come, first-served basis.
 Guided bus tours operate seasonally.
 Visit the attraction's website or call ahead to check on the bus schedule.
-Add Wild Animal Safari to your Pine Mountain travel itinerary, and discover new vacation ideas by using our Pine Mountain tour planner.
+For Wild Animal Safari and beyond, use our Pine Mountain trip planner to get the most from your Pine Mountain vacation.

 Create an itinerary including Wild Animal Safari